Course Content and Outcome Guide for APR 103

 - Special Fee:

 Course DescriptionCovers the theory, construction, and application of transformers and three phase and single phase AC motors.
 Includes the theory and application of Delta wound and Wye wound motors and transformers.
 Includes Power Factor in electrical circuits, motor nameplate data, reading schematics, and electrical safety standards especially for Arc Blast and Arc Flash prevention and protection.
-Prerequisite: APR 102 or TE 9623.
+Prerequisites: APR 102 or TE 9623.
 Audit available.

 Intended Outcomes for the course